ajcrites/team-stanton/_posts/2015-01-30-android-pickers.markdown

 # Interval-based Numbers

-As you will be able to guess from the associated snippet, this kind of a picker is very similar to the string picker, where we basically store the intended numbers as an array of strings, and display them in the picker.
+As you will be able to guess from the associated snippet, this kind of a picker is very similar to the string picker, where we basically store the intended numbers as an array of strings and display them in the picker:

 {% highlight java %}
 final ArrayList<String> numbersAsStrings = new ArrayList<>();